MikelMNJ/reunite/README.md

 # State Wrangler

-State Wranglier is a light-weight state management tool meant to work with React state libraries, like Redux or React's own Context API.
+State Wrangler is a light-weight state management tool meant to work with React state libraries, like Redux or React's own Context API.

 ### Installation
 `npm i state-wrangler --save` or `yarn add state-wrangler`

 ### Using in your reducer
-import with: `import StateManager from 'state-wrangler';` and in your reducer, declare the following, with your initial state object as the only argument:<br />
+import with: `import StateManager from 'state-wrangler';` and in your reducer, declare the following, with your initial state object as the only argument:
 `const state = new StateManager(initialState);`

 ```jsx